stripe/smokescreen/README.md

 Smokescreen is a HTTP CONNECT proxy.
 It proxies most traffic from Stripe to the external world (e.g., webhooks).

+Smokescreen restricts which URLs it connects to:
+- It uses a pre-configured hostname ACL to only allow requests addressed to certain allow-listed hostnames, to ensure that no malicious code is attempting to make requests to unexpected services.
-Smokescreen restricts which URLs it connects to: it resolves each domain name that is requested and ensures that it is a publicly routable IP and not a Stripe-internal IP.
-This prevents a class of attacks where, for instance, our own webhooks infrastructure is used to scan Stripe's internal network.
+- It also resolves each domain name that is requested, and ensures that it is a publicly routable IP address and not an internal IP address.
+This prevents a class of attacks where, for instance, our own webhooks infrastructure is used to scan Stripe’s internal network.
+Smokescreen can also be further configured to allow or deny specific IP addresses or ranges.

 Smokescreen also allows us to centralize egress from Stripe, allowing us to give financial partners stable egress IP addresses and abstracting away the details